MatthiasKramer/Phase-detection-signal-processing-toolbox/README.md

 Phase-detection signal processing toolbox
 =========================================

-**THE TOOLBOX IS CURRENTLY OFFLINE.
-FOR FURTHER INFORMATION PLEASE CONTACT US DIRECTLY**

 This toolbox contains the **adaptive window cross-correlation (AWCC)** technique for processing dual-tip phase-detection probe signals in high-velocity air-water flows, developed by Matthias Kramer (University of Queensland) and Daniel Valero (FH Aachen).
 The code is subject to further expansion and currently includes the following features:

 - Single-threshold filter to detect air- and water-phases.